devisnotnull/mongiORM/readme.md

 Another method is to use a JSON builder such as in vert.x, But this approcach is both tricky and ugly.

-Build for vert.x 3, Using both standard asyncronous callbacks and observables.
+Build for vert.x 3, Using both standard asyncronous callbacks and observables(AKA RXJAVA).
 Future development will be more focused towards obvervables.

 ## Pre-reqs